Engee documentation

 Conclusion:

-This example demonstrated the simulation of a planar heat exchanger created from thermal library blocks.
-The simulation results are numerically close to those obtained by numerically solving the differential heat conduction equation, from which it can be concluded that the approach of representing the sections as separate thermal masses is correct.
+In this example, a simulation of a flat heat exchanger created from blocks of a thermal library was demonstrated.
+The simulation results are numerically close to those obtained by numerically solving the differential equation of thermal conductivity, from which it can be concluded that the approach involving the representation of sections as separate thermal masses is correct.